ovh/docs/pages/public_cloud/public_cloud_databases/databases_15_maintenances/guide.en-asia.md

 For single node services, that means there is a short period of time when your service becomes unavailable.

-For multi-node services, per-engine resiliency mecahnisms ensure the service remains available when a node gets operated on.
+For multi-node services, per-engine resiliency mechanisms ensure the service remains available when a node gets operated on.
 If the application handles such cases gracefully (for example, reconnects and retries properly on failure) then the impact should be minimal or even non-existent.

 ## How can I monitor the planned maintenances?